-PrimeTime qPCR probes are 5' nuclease probes with a 5′ fluorophore and a 3′ quencher that are designed to anneal between the two PCR primers.
-Since the quencher and fluorophore are in proximity, no fluorescence is recorded.
+PrimeTime qPCR Probes are 5' nuclease probes, with a 5′ fluorophore and a 3′ quencher.
+The probe hybridizes between the two PCR primers.
+Since the quencher and fluorophore are in close proximity within the same fragment, no fluorescence is recorded.
 During annealing, the probe and PCR primers attach to their complementary sequences in the target region.
-During extension/elongation, Taq DNA polymerase uses its exonuclease activity to hydrolyze or degrade the probe.
+The probe is designed with a higher melting temperature and will bind first.
+During extension/elongation, the 5’ to 3’ exonuclease activity of Taq DNA polymerase hydrolyzes the probe.
 Once hydrolyzed, the 5’ fluorophore is released from the quencher.
-Without a quencher in proximity, the fluorescence is recordable by the qPCR instrument.
-The amount of fluorescence correlates with the amount of PCR products that are synthesized.
+Without a quencher nearby, the fluorophore emits a signal that the qPCR instrument can record.
+The amount of fluorescence, in turn, correlates with the amount of PCR products that are synthesized.

 Familiarize yourself with critical parameters of qPCR assay design.
 This complete 62-page guide covers every aspect of probe-based qPCR assays.

-Digital PCR (dPCR) includes the same reagents found in a typical qPCR assay and amplifies the target in a similar manner, but dPCR divides the reaction into nano-sized droplets or wells prior to amplification.
-The partitions are so small that either 1 or 0 templates are in each partition.
-After amplification, the number of fluorescent wells or droplets represents the total number of templates found in the original sample.
+Digital PCR (dPCR) includes the same reagents found in a typical qPCR assay and amplified in a similar manner, but dPCR divides the reaction into nano-sized droplets or wells before amplification.
+The partitions are so small that either 1 or 0 templates are in each.
+After amplification, the fluorescence in the well or droplet represents the genotype.

 PrimeTime qPCR Probe Assays are 5′ nuclease assays that include a library of predesigned assays for human, mouse, and rat sequences.
 Custom assays may be created for these or other species using the PrimerQuest Tool.
 Predesigned and custom assays are available in tubes or plates.